Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ### 8.1 Purpose

-Math Dash is explicitly designed to build children's fluency with basic number facts through **short, regular practice**, not to maximise screen time or exploit persuasive design.
+Ready Steady Math is explicitly designed to build children's fluency with basic number facts through **short, regular practice**, not to maximise screen time or exploit persuasive design.
 This section defines the **engagement philosophy**, **allowed mechanics**, and **prohibited patterns** to ensure that:

 - Children are **motivated to return** for ~5–10 minutes of focused practice on most days.
 - Engagement mechanics are **transparent, predictable, and skill-based**.